dwf/rescued-scipy-wiki/Cookbook/Matplotlib/Animations.rst

 * ``canvas.blit(bbox)`` - transfer the pixel buffer in region bounded by bbox to the canvas.

 For *Agg backends, there is no need to implement the first two as Agg will do all the work (``FigureCanvasAgg`` defines them).
 Thus you only need to be able to blit the agg buffer from a selected rectangle.
 One thing that might make this easier for backends using string methods to transfer the agg pixel buffer to their respective canvas is to define a ``to_rgba_str(bbox)`` method in agg.
-If you are working on this and need help, please contact the [`http://sourceforge.net/mailarchive/forum.php?forum_id=36187`_ matplotlib-devel list].
+If you are working on this and need help, please contact the `matplotlib-devel list <http://sourceforge.net/mailarchive/forum.php?forum_id=36187>`_.

 Once all/most of the backends have implemented these methods, the matplotlib front end can do all the work of managing the background/restore/blit opertations, and userland animated code can look like